Ford Motor's (F) Presents at Barclays Global Automotive Conference Call (Transcript)

 Okay.
 We want to -- right now, we're going to be moving on.
 You can either talk to me here --.
 Very pleased to have with us Ford Motor Company is represented by Marcy Klevorn.

 Marcy is the Executive Vice President of Ford Motor and President of Mobility.
 In this role, she’s responsible progressing Ford Smart Mobility LLC, a position formally held by Jim Hackett himself, who is now the current CEO and she reports to Jim Hackett.
-Before that, she was the Group Vice President, Information Technology and CEO [indiscernible] came in CIO, Chief Information Officer in 2015.
+Before that, she was the Group Vice President, Information Technology and CEO -- she came in CIO, Chief Information Officer in 2015.
 And before that spent her Ford career in IT where since I used to work in that industry, I think you're pretty well known and regarded and saw a lot in the trade perhaps around talking about various CIO issues, something we'll talk about.

 She serves on the board of Lawrence Technological University and Pivotal, which is one of Ford’s investments in the cloud base.
 And she is University of Michigan undergrad.
 So representing that, first of all, we can talk about.
 She’s going to start with few remarks and then we have a bunch of questions.